stuntrally/stuntrally3/docs/Materials.md

 For terrain layer textures these parames are in `presets.xml` as:
 `ro - roughness, me - metalness, re - reflection`.

-### New continued

-All in code `Ogre/ogre-next/Components/Hlms/Pbs/src/OgreHlmsPbsDatablock.cpp`.
+Details are as comments in code [OgreHlmsPbsDatablock.h](https://github.com/OGRECave/ogre-next/blob/master/Components/Hlms/Pbs/include/OgreHlmsPbsDatablock.h).
-Datablock is basically what has all material parameters.
+Datablock is basically a structure with all material parameters.

+### Material Editor

-Editing files by hand is one way, the better is using **Material Editor** (Alt-F) GUI,
+Editing files by hand is one way, the better is using our **Material Editor** (Alt-F) GUI (both in game and editor),
 saving and then applying / merging changes back to original files.

-Main `.material` and `.material.json` **files** are in `/data/materials/Pbs`.
-Materials can be adjusted real-time in Material Editor (Alt-F): or in Options, button on tab **Tweak**. find material and use sliders etc.
+Materials can be adjusted real-time in Material Editor (Alt-F): or in Options, button on tab **Tweak**.
-_ToDo:_ this is the main tool, needs saving _all_ as `.material.json` files.
+Find material (search by name above) and then use sliders to tweak.
+There are few tabs, water has own set.

+### material.json

 We now also use `.material.json` format, longer and more advanced.
 A bit worse to edit by hand.
-Can be saved from Material Editor GUI into `.json` files in:
+Can be **saved** from Material Editor GUI into `.json` files in:
 `/home/user/.cache/stuntrally3/materials`
+either one material or all.

+A couple of _freaking hopeless_ issues to keep in mind:

+In `.material` scripts you can't set textures to **wrap** (and they _don't_ by default) or other sampler configs, but inheriting works.

+`.material` is now just meant as a faster way of porting old SR `.mat`,
+then best to save as .json from Material Editor (still a lot manual work to do).

-In `.material.json` you can't inherit materials (confirmed [here](https://forums.ogre3d.org/viewtopic.php?p=553712#p553712)).
+In `.material.json` you **can't inherit** materials (confirmed [here](https://forums.ogre3d.org/viewtopic.php?p=553712#p553712)).
 Need to duplicate whole e.g. for rivers.
-Also if present, need to remove secion `"reflection"` with `DynamicCubemap`, will crash otherwise, it is added by code.
+Also if present, need to remove section `"reflection"` with `DynamicCubemap`, will crash otherwise, it is added by code.

-In `.material` scripts you can't set textures to wrap or other sampler configs but inheriting works.
+_ToDo:_ try without River* materials needed, road setProperty("river")..?
+_ToDo:_ make this easier, reflection for objects..